Holic75/Baldurs-gate-dnd-3.5/README.md

 - Slay Living now deals 2d6+9 damage to target if it succeeds on Save vs. Death
 - Flame Strike is now and AOE spell with 5 ft radius
 - Champion's Strength is now applied only to caster.
 It sets its THAC0 to that of a  fighter, gives + 1/2 APR and + 4 strength bonus, the duration is three times that of Holy Power
-- Righteous Magic now gives + 1 HP per level, +2 AC, and +1 STR and 5% physical damage resistance per 3 caster levels
+- Righteous Magic now gives + 1 HP per level, +2 AC, +4 STR and 5% physical damage resistance per 3 caster levels
 - Cause Critical Wounds is now a close range spell dealing 36 points of damage  (with savingthrow vs. Spell for half)
 - Cure Critical wounds now heals 36 HP
 - Heal now heals up to 150 HP